possala wang

 The Craftswomanship

 All items from PossalaDesigns are made by hand and created with great care and focus on details.
-While I do have some valuable machines that help me in my work such as my heat press for logo stamping, every piece is hand cut, hand glued, hand assembled, handstitched and finished by hand.
-There is not a single step where the item leaves my small workshop except when it is finished and on its way to you.
+While I do have some valuable machines that help my work, every piece is hand cut, glued, assembled, stitched, finished and packaged by hand.
+There is not a single step where the leather leaves my small workshop except when it is finished and on its way to you.

 • Sewing is done by saddle stitching, a traditional method of hand stitching with a single run of thread and two needles that creates an individual knot with each stitch.